\"Writing.Com

 Ask & Answer

-Feedback from my last newsletter: "Writing Comedy Can Make You Millions!
+Feedback from my last newsletter: "Writing Comedy Can Make You Millions!Open in new Window.

 I plan on doing that, Elle!
-I just have so many to choose from--like the charcoal burnt BBQ Pizza experience, to the one family member who throws in every leftover into a soup and calls it gourmet cooking. *Laugh* Check out the newsletter here: "Invalid Item.
+I just have so many to choose from--like the charcoal burnt BBQ Pizza experience, to the one family member who throws in every leftover into a soup and calls it gourmet cooking. *Laugh* Check out the newsletter here: "Invalid ItemOpen in new Window..

 Thanks, Missy!
 I'm going to dedicate a chapter to you!
 The one about a certain handyman (he's still in the gazebo with an empty glass) and his friend is still waiting to try Cheerios because he's sick of Corn Flakes all the time. *Wink* Stay tuned.

 Thanks for comments! *Bigsmile* Yes, Fyn is a wonderful writer.
-I'm always entertained by her stories. *Thumbsup* Here's one of Fyn's classic 'Erma' style stories: "Museum in the Basement.
+I'm always entertained by her stories. *Thumbsup* Here's one of Fyn's classic 'Erma' style stories: "Museum in the BasementOpen in new Window..

 Yes, especially in my family.
 Of course, I'm the sane one. *Smirk*

-Mark Allen Mc Lemore : There is an April Fool's dessert called Kitty Litter Surprise that this reminds me of, only, this really looks like a full and used kitty litter box.
+Mark Allen Mc Lemore Author Icon: There is an April Fool's dessert called Kitty Litter Surprise that this reminds me of, only, this really looks like a full and used kitty litter box.
 The "turds" are pulled Tootsie-Rolls.
 I think the recipe can be found at WZZM13's website, it is our local news channel, but hey- it's on the Internet for EVERYONE, EVERYWHERE!

 Great newsletter, thanks.